I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_generic_error_descriptor.md

 ## Members

+`Type`

+The type of error source descriptor.
+This member is always set to WHEA_ERROR_SOURCE_DESCRIPTOR_TYPE_GENERIC.

+`Reserved`

+Reserved for system use.

 `Enabled`

 A Boolean value that indicates if the error source is enabled.

-`ErrStatusAddress`
+`ErrStatusBlockLength`

-The 64-bit address of a register that contains the physical address of a block of memory that contains the error status data for the error source.
-This block of memory must reside in firmware reserved memory so that it is not reclaimed by the operating system's memory manager.
-The error status data contained in this block of memory is described by a <a href="..\ntddk\ns-ntddk-_whea_generic_error.md">WHEA_GENERIC_ERROR</a> structure.
+The size, in bytes, of the block of error status registers that contain the error data for the error source.

-`ErrStatusAddressAccessSize`

-The access size for reading the register at the address that is specified in the <b>ErrStatusAddress</b> member.
-Possible values are:

-#### 0

-Undefined

-#### 1

-Byte access

-#### 2

-Word access

-#### 3

-Double word access

-#### 4

-Quad word access

-`ErrStatusAddressBitOffset`

-The offset, in bits, of the register at the address that is specified in the <b>ErrStatusAddress</b> member.

-`ErrStatusAddressBitWidth`

-The size, in bits, of the register at the address that is specified in the <b>ErrStatusAddress</b> member.
+`RelatedErrorSourceId`

+The identifier of the related error source.
+If the generic error source does not relate back to another error source, this member is not used.

 `ErrStatusAddressSpaceID`